 Energy experts claim that inefficient windows and doors are responsible for around 25% of the heat lost from homes.

 The installation of certain double or triple glazed windows will significantly reduce heat loss, such as our UPVC Extreme Windows.
-This advanced window range has received the approval of the Energy Saving Trust, and has also been given the Secured by Design accreditation in recognition of its secure performance.
+This advanced window range has been given the Secured by Design accreditation in recognition of its secure performance.
 Our full suite of replacement doors will also hugely restrict heat loss to help you make a potential annual saving of £170 on your energy bills, and bolster your home security.

 Fit an eco-friendly boiler